-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Problems

-- Bad battery life.
+- Short battery life.

 - Thermostat motion sensing is disabled.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

-Our Pros Can Resolve Nest Thermostat Troubles
+Our Specialists Can Solve Nest Thermostat Troubles